eunchan/rusty/doc/directories.md

 You can put any markdown files into `posts/` directory.
 The hierarchy inside `posts/` directory is ignored. `rusty` uses [Metadata](metadata.md) and reorders the posts in canonical order.
 Details are explained in [Blog](blog.md).

+## `pages/`

+`pages/` contains markdown documents, images, and files.
+All the assets (md, img, file) under `pages/` moves up one ladder when being processed.
+For instance, the tool processes `pages/article/how-to-design-ssg.md` document and generates `/article/how-to-design-ssg.html` OR `/article/how-to-design-ssg/index.html` (May not be supported).